Department of Chemistry

 CHEM 798 - Thesis Research (Continuous course in research)

-During the summer, students will undergo a comprehensive examination covering two core Chemistry courses and two elective Chemistry courses, as chosen by the supervisor and the student.
-If they pass this comprehensive exam, they will be exempt from presenting their proposal defense, which typically occurs in the fall semester of their second year.
+In the summer, students will take a comprehensive exam that covers two core Chemistry courses as well as two elective Chemistry courses selected by both the supervisor and the student.
+Successful completion of this exam will make them eligible to defend their proposal, typically scheduled for the fall semester of their second year.

-From the summer of the first year to the fall semester of the fourth year, students enroll in the research course CHEM 798 (Thesis Research).
-In the spring semester of the fourth year, students may opt to enroll in Doctoral Thesis (CHEM 800) to defend their thesis or may continue with CHEM 798, pending approval from the supervisory committee.
+From the summer of their first year through the fall semester of their fourth year, students are required to enroll in CHEM 798 (Thesis Research).
+In the spring semester of their fourth year, students have the option to enroll in CHEM 800 (Doctoral Thesis) to defend their thesis or may choose to continue with CHEM 798, subject to approval by their supervisory committee.

 Legend: